yangwangmadrid/EzReson/README.md

 Atoms = 1:6
 ```

-iii) In this case of benzene (and pi-conjugate systems in general), the pi LMOs
+iii) In this case of benzene (and pi conjugated systems in general), the pi LMOs
 can be automatically chosen by EzReson with the `PI` keyword (case-insensitive):
 ```
 LMOs = PI